tesselode/tactile/readme.md

 - `name` is the name of the button.

 __Note:__ be careful when removing buttons!
 If another piece of code is still using them, the game will crash.
+If you need to change a button, consider creating a new button with the same name, which will overwrite the old one.

 ### Axis detectors